XiaoyuYuan19/MLofBio/readme.md

 ## 🙏 Acknowledgments

-- Course instructors and teaching assistants
+- Course instructors and teaching assistants at University of Helsinki
-- PCAWG Consortium for providing the data
+- PCAWG Consortium for providing the mutational signature data
-- Team members for collaboration and insights
+- All team members for their equal contributions and collaboration

 ---